 This information is from an article written by a past Rome resident to former Rome Sentinel editor, Fritz Updike.
-Kids going to camp Mr. Updike was a well recognized author and historian who wrote a delightful weekly newspaper article that primarily focused on local area history and other items of interest.
+Mr. Updike was a well recognized author and historian who wrote a delightful weekly newspaper article that primarily focused on local area history and other items of interest.
 The excerpt which follows is from one of his articles.
 It references a letter received in regard to an earlier article concerning J. Ward Brown, described as "a one-time staffer at the Rome YMCA".

 A quote from Mr. Updike's article: